TophyP/Notes/AZ-900/AZ-900 Virtual Machines.md

 - There's an option to reserve the **entire** host to you-- meaning walang ibang customer na makakagamit ng host na gamit mo.
 - You get to control the maintenance events
 - Only HUUUUUGE companies can do this kasi may required number of vCPUs

+# Workload

+- Unit of functionality (either an application or service)